-Students are required to monitor Headnotes, as important financial aid information (including deadlines) is distributed through this mechanism.
+Students are required to monitor Headnotes, as important financial aid information (including deadlines) is distributed through this law school online message board.

-Disbursement of Financial Aid Award Payments - Scholarships & Bursaries
+Disbursement of Financial Aid Award Payments

+Scholarships & Bursaries

-Faculty scholarships and bursaries awarded to students will be credited to the student account on ROSI at the University of Toronto.
+Faculty scholarships and bursaries awarded to students will be credited to the student account on ACORN at the University of Toronto.
 If the award exceeds the outstanding balance on the student account, the student will receive a refund cheque for the difference.
 The disbursement of the award payments will be transferred to the student account no later than October 15.